Waning Gibbous on

 Moon after descending node

-6 days after descending node on 31 July 2020 at 09:32 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 8 days, until the lunar orbit crosses from South to North in ascending node on 14 August 2020 at 19:22 in ♊ Gemini.
+6 days after descending node on 31 July 2020 at 09:32 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from South to North in ascending node on 14 August 2020 at 19:22 in ♊ Gemini.

 Moon after southern standstill

-5 days since the previous standstill on 1 August 2020 at 08:47 in ♑ Capricorn when the Moon has reached South declination of ∠-24.087°, the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠24.152° at the point of next northern standstill on 15 August 2020 at 20:40 in ♋ Cancer.
+5 days since the last southern standstill on 1 August 2020 at 08:47 in ♑ Capricorn when the Moon has reached South declination of ∠-24.087° the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠24.152° at the point of next northern standstill on 15 August 2020 at 20:40 in ♋ Cancer.

 Syzygy in 12 days